sparkfun/Wimp_Weather_Station/README.md

 The Wimp is a personal weather station that uses the [weather shield](https://www.sparkfun.com/products/12081) along with an [Electric Imp](https://www.sparkfun.com/products/11395) to push live weather data up to [Wunderground](http://www.wunderground.com/).
 You can help increase the accuracy and prediction of weather by adding a weather meter to your house!
 But why buy an off-the-shelf system when you can build you own?
 For around $250 you can build a cutting edge open source station that you have complete control over!
 All you need is a pile of parts and access to a Wifi network.

+Read the tutorial on how to setup your own [weather station wirelessly connected to Wunderground](https://learn.sparkfun.com/tutorials/weather-station-wirelessly-connected-to-wudnerground).

 Repository Contents
 -------------------